- Shawn Wilmoth

 The first step of the process, or course, is having a platform from which to talk to folks.
 There are a lot of great options including:

 Chamber of Commerce, BNI, and Rotary Meetings –

 While each of these venues has a different personality and mission, they are all great options for speaking to large groups, shaking hands, and handing out a few business cards.
 Networking meetings are important because they get you in front of people who understand the value of networking, folks with their own rehearsed elevator speeches and 60-second pitches.
 Not only will they understand your plight, as brothers in arms they are likely to give you their business once you forge a relationship.
-Go ahead, join your local Chamber or Rotary Club, You’ll find the interpersonal opportunities phenomenal and you’ll become better known among business owners and leaders in your community.
+Go ahead, random sports terms join your local Chamber or Rotary Club, You’ll find the interpersonal opportunities phenomenal and you’ll become better known among business owners and leaders in your community.

 Professional Association Meetings—